 Take care if assisting an older person to sign a document who is vulnerable because of illiteracy, second language issues or limited or no sight.
 An independent, qualified interpreter should always be used to explain what is being put before them.

-Pressure to sign a document that a person does not want to sign or does not understand is abuse and an intervention order is a possible course of action.
+Applying pressure to sign a document that a person does not want to sign or does not understand is abuse and an intervention order is a possible course of action.

 There can be a number of reasons that an adult child may wish to return to live in their parents’ home for a short or long-term period.
 This arrangement may work well for both the adult child and the older parent, but it can also be a source of conflict, which can become abuse or family violence.